 “All of the schools have a garden, they all get to participate in garden upkeep, learning about plants and their development and learning about nature, how humans affect their development and where they get their produce from; the ground not the grocery store!” says Shelley, who specializes in preschool and high school classes.
 “It amazes me that I have preschoolers that are wanting to try produce with me.”

-At present, GROWN affects more than three hundred students ranging from preschool to high school, partnering with Chico Achieve Charter School, Ridgeview High School, Chapman Elementary, McManus Elementary, Little Chico Creek Elementary, Mi Esquilita Maya, Little Sprouts, Circles and the Chico Child Development Center.
+At present, GROWN affects more than 1,700 students ranging from preschool to high school, partnering with area schools including Chico Achieve Charter School, Ridgeview High School, Chapman Elementary, McManus Elementary, Little Chico Creek Elementary, Mi Esquilita Maya, Little Sprouts, Circles and the Chico Child Development Center.

 Gardening and Food Cultivation is Linked to Academic Skills

 GROWN provides an opportunity for young people to find a sense of place in their community, instill confidence and offer training in leadership skills.
-Classes are held one to three times weekly, with groups of 20-175 students at seven schools across eight age categories, and bilingual and multiple classes take place daily.
-The curriculum is developed for every grade using appropriate vocabulary and terms and sent weekly to school staff so they can prepare the students for the next lesson.
-“This is the second year that we are teaching certain biweekly subjects that we have been able to develop and improve,” says Eric, who focuses on elementary school instruction.
-“It has been a really awesome trajectory for the quality of our academic program and long level of consistent growth.”
+Classes are held one to three times weekly, with groups of 20-175 students at 10 schools across eight age categories, and bilingual and multiple classes take place daily.
+The curriculum is developed for every grade using appropriate vocabulary and terms and sent weekly to school staff so they can prepare the students for the next lesson

 At the start of every school year, elementary and high school students receive a questionnaire to help identify areas for improvement.
 Students who completed the curriculum the previous year demonstrate a 90% retention rate of the material.
 Desiree Norwood is currently helping develop the garden for students at Circle school.
 “It is really exciting to see the kids have that interest in the food production and the bugs and what’s going on outside and how these processes and concepts seem to really stick with them and really shows that they are interested and that it matters to them.”